hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 ## "clusters" :[#here.F]

-recall that some sections in [#here.E] M will be "participating", and others will not. it is a design objective that we accomodate any possible arrangement of interspersions of participating and non-participating sections. as such,
+recall that some sections in [#here.E] list M will be "participating", and others will not. it is a design objective that we accomodate any possible arrangement of interspersions of participating and non-participating sections. as such,

-  - let a "cluster" be an uninterrupted "run" of *zero* or more participating sections in M.
+  - let a "cluster" be an uninterrupted "run" of *zero* or more participating sections in list M.

-  - when M does not begin (or end) with a participating section, we will model a cluster of length 0 there.
+  - when list M does not begin (or end) with a participating section, we will model a cluster of length 0 there.

-  - clusters (for M) must otherwise be of length 1 or more.
+  - clusters (for list M) must otherwise be of length 1 or more.

   - no cluster may abut another cluster.

-given all of the above, for any M there is exactly 1 "clusterization". for example, a run of only non-participating sections ("n") is "clusterized" into a zero length cluster, a run of non-participating sections, and then capped by a zero length cluster:
+given all of the above, for any item in list M there is exactly 1 "clusterization". for example, a run of only non-participating sections ("n") is "clusterized" into a zero length cluster, a run of non-participating sections, and then capped by a zero length cluster: